Wackelzahn/RPI_VenusOS_Carrier/README.md

 <br>

 > [!NOTE]
-> The RpiVenusCarrier has been tested with an old single can version of the HW carrier board hw3.9, temporarily soldered a second Waveshare RS485 CAN HAT to SPI1-0.
-See here [Back...](Pictures/Test_Carrier_back.jpg).
+> The RpiVenusCarrier has been tested with the current Version HW 5.4.
+This Version is having two mcp2518FD CAN controller on board.
-> Final Version hw5.4 will have mcp2518FD on board and requires different overlay and setting in config.txt.
 <br>
 <br>